ptokponnon/Utils/README.md

 # Utils
-Utilities for manipulating stacks and queues
+Utilities for manipulating stacks and queues in C++.

-These structures can hold any data types
+These structures can hold any data types via C++ templating.